prabhathb/eight_bit_barrel_shifter/README.md

 --	111 = rotate right through carry				                  (RORC)

+The test bench is designed following the steps described in the README of https://github.com/prabhathb/Four_input_AND_gate.
 Snap shots of the test results are also provided.

 Test benched was simulated on ModelSim starter edition 2020.1 by Mentor Graphics.